qiangchang-wang/qiangchang-wang.github.io/_pages/about.md

   - /about.html
 ---

-This is Qiangchang Wang (王强昌), a Ph.D. student at West Virginia University.
-My research mainly focuses on face recognition, face anti-spoofing, facial expression recognition, and DeepFake detection.
+This is Qiangchang Wang (王强昌), a fifth-year CS Ph.D. student at West Virginia University.
+Before that, I received M.S. from Shandong University in 2016.
+During June, 2019-August, 2021, I worked as an research intern in Institue of Deep Learning, Baidu, Beijing.

+My research is mostly related to CV/ML.
+Much of my work relates to digital face processing, including face analysis (face recognition, facial expression recognition, facial quality estimation), the security of face biometric systems (face anti-spoofing, deepfake detection).
+I also worked on problems related to face generation, action recognition (skeleton-based and video-based), medical image analysis, robotics (SLAM, perception).

+<span style="color:red;">I am currently looking for full-time computer vision engineeer/researcher positions in China and United States.
+You can contact me via email (qiangchang.wang AT gmail.com)</span>

 Research
 ======